-Description: Crimson Sweet are round-to-oval watermelons averaging 25 lbs. with a rind having light green and dark green stripes.
+Description: Crimson Sweet watermelon are round-to-oval watermelons averaging 25 lbs. with a rind having light green and dark green stripes.
 The inside has sweet, firm, bright, deep red flesh that is high in sugar content and contains very few, small seeds.
 It is one of the best-tasting of large melons with many disease-resistant traits.
-They grow on a vine reaching 6-10 feet and 2 feet high, and mature in about 85 days.
+Growing Crimson Sweet watermelon involves cultivating vines that reach 6-10 feet and 2 feet high, and the melons mature in about 85 days.

 Usage: Fresh slices are eaten by hand, chunks added to salads, or blended into refreshing drinks and frozen desserts.
 Watermelon seeds can be eaten raw, sprouted, or roasted, as a healthy snack.